Updated May 2023

 - Insect Repellant

 - Maps: Keep printed maps in a Ziploc freezer bag.
-On my smartphone, I also carry off-line topo maps on the Backcountry Navigator app, and other specialty maps in the Avenza Maps app.
+On my smartphone, I also carry off-line topo maps on the Backcountry Navigator app, Caltopo app and other specialty maps in the Avenza Maps app.

 - Compass: The Suunto MC-2G Navigator is my choice for precise navigation, but may be overkill for some.